Ekin-Sen/component_cards/README.md

 * a subscribe card with radio buttons, mail area and submit-reset buttons
 * Submit and reset buttons have a hover effect

+# Card 6 (a contact card)
+* a component card with image, information and buttons
+* a card design for a info page